google/flatbuffers/docs/source/Building.md

 however, will prefer to add the Custom Commands directly since it is ultimately more flexible.

+However, this is an important shortcoming of the above methodology: specifically, the custom targets are not aware of dependencies among schema files via include statements.
+In other words, if schema file `A.fbs` includes `B.fbs` then the correct rebuilding process is to recompile both files when `B.fbs` changes.
+The above method will not do this, and thus can lead to incorrect rebuilding.
+One solution would be to hardcode the dependencies in the CMake file `DEPENDS` part of the custom command, though this is not ideal for reasons of maintenance.

 #### Override default depth limit of nested objects
 To override [the depth limit of recursion](@ref flatbuffers_guide_use_cpp), add this directive: